 A dental implant is an artificial root in the shape of a post that is surgically placed into the jawbone.
 The implant is made of titanium: the same material used in many replacement hips and knees.
 Titanium is a biocompatible material that has the properties to pair well with human bone.
 Once the implant has been placed, healing typically takes several months.
 After the bone and implant have fused, the dental implants serve as anchors for replacement teeth, which can be crowns, bridges, or dentures.
 Implants can be used in a myriad of ways:

-Single implants are the most commonly used application.
+Single implants are the most common application.
 If you are missing a single tooth, a properly placed implant and subsequent crown will restore the area and will feel like the tooth was never missing.

 If you are missing several teeth in a row, a number of strategically placed implants can support a permanent bridge.

 If you have lost all of your teeth, a number of implants will need to be placed in the upper and lower jaw.
-Typically 4 to 6 implants are placed in each arch.
-Then, these can be restored with a full denture that is secured to the implants also known as “All on Four” or “Same Day Smile” or a series of individual crowns and bridges that are secured to the implants.
+Typically, 4- 6 implants are placed in each arch.
+Then, these can be restored with a full denture.
+The denture is secured to the implants, this is known as “All on Four” or “Same Day Smile.”
+It is also possible to restore the implants with a series of individual crowns and bridges.
 These restorative options both restore your smile and chewing ability.